Chujo58/COMP-307-Project/readme.md

 * [ ] Line 49 in `php/login.php` might not require the extra SQL query to revalidate the user.
 * [ ] Encryption not working.

+## Notes
+The navigation bar isn't hard coded in the `top.htm`, but rather is loaded with JS in `on_page_load.js`.
+This is to change the navigation bar and allow other items to be added.

 ## Repository Analytics

 ![Alt](https://repobeats.axiom.co/api/embed/cc50e34da53c299fd9a5fc0523f897c5b004073c.svg "Repobeats analytics image")